rooberman/dotfiles/README.md

 It also supports other git repos, but you need to know your git repository url.

+>⚠️ iTerm does not use a symlink for its configurations.
+>
-iTerm preferences must be configure manually in the application (Preferences / General / Preference)
+> iTerm preferences must be configure manually in the application (Preferences / General / Preference)